-In cinema, we come across filmmakers who, how much hard they try, can never make awful movie.
-Their 'bad' films are only highly flawed films that couldn't survive the bundle of expectations heaped upon them.
+In Indian cinema, there are a very few directors who has carved a legacy for themselves so big that they can never ever be forgotten.
+They become such a big brand themselves, that their films don't need stars to get the audience's attention.
 Mani Ratnam is one such director.
 The Tamil filmmaker is known for his amazing human dramas that transcend the barriers of language and tell a story that is relatable to someone in Guwahati as much as a person in Thanjavur.
-Think SS Rajamouli broke boundaries with his Baahubali movies?
+Think SS Rajamouli broke Pan India boundaries with his Baahubali movies?
 Ratnam did that way back in the '90s with Roja and Bombay, that too at a fraction of Baahubali's budget.
-Mob Lynching in India: Anurag Kashyap, Konkona Sen Sharma, Mani Ratnam and 46 Others Write Open Letter to PM Narendra Modi.
+KH 234: Kamal Haasan and Mani Ratnam Reunite After 25 Years Since Nayagan; Watch Announcement Video of Actor's 234th Film.

 Mouna Ragam, that was released in 1986, is still considered as one of the finest dramas on romance and marriage in Indian cinema.
 Starring Revathy, Mohan and Karthik, the movie is about a girl who is married to a businessman in an arranged marriage alliance, but couldn't just let go off her past involving a lover.
 Mouna Ragam is essentially considered as Ratnam's breakout success and paved way for his acceptance in mainstream cinema.
 Mani Ratnam Birthday Special: From Rajinikanth's Thalapathy to R Madhavan's Alaipayuthey, 5 Classics Made By The Legend That Can Be Rewatched for Eternity.